 - Enable/disable new idea submissions: When new idea submissions are disabled, users will be able to vote on existing cards but won't be able to suggest new ideas.

-- Remove productboard branding (premium feature): Hides "powered by Productboard" badge
+- Remove productboard branding (premium feature available on the Enterprise plan): Hides the "powered by Productboard" badge

 - Customize Portal primary color: Match your brand's color scheme

 Customize the naming and explanation of the importance scoring: Name the “Critical”, “Important”, “Nice-to-have” and “Not important” differently.

 If you have multiple Portals, the settings for each can be customized independently.

 Check your Portal sharing settings to verify who has access to your Portal.